devlucky/Kakapo/README.md

 }
 ```

-An example usage could be returning an User after a get request with that User's id:
+An example usage could be returning an User after a get request with that user's id:

 ```Swift
 let db = KakapoDB()